 If you move an appliance outdoors and expect that the bugs inside will not come back in the house, you are probably wrong.
 Not only will a few bugs make their way back indoors, but likely the whole group because cockroaches display signs of a group mentality when they are seeking food or shelter.

-The bottom line is that cockroaches are one of those household pests that can be incredibly difficult to eradicate, and these common misunderstandings just make matters worse.
-If you need professional help with cockroach extermination in your home, contact Dave’s Pest Control LLC. for assistance or a free estimate.
+The bottom line is that cockroaches are one of those household pests that can be incredibly difficult to exterminate, and these common misunderstandings just make matters worse.
+If you need professional help with cockroach extermination in your home, contact Dave’s Pest Control at 386-767-7451 for assistance or fill out our form for a free estimate.